Easy Amish Cinnamon Bread (Without a Starter)

 - In the bowl of a stand mixer fitted with the paddle attachment (or in a mixing bowl with an electric hand mixer), cream together butter and sugar until fluffy.

-- Add egg and vanilla, mixing until combined.
+- Add egg and vanilla, mixing well until combined.

 - In a separate liquid measuring cup or small bowl, whisk together milk and sour cream and set aside.

-- With the mixer on low speed, add 1 cup of flour and the baking soda, mixing until incorporated.
+- With the mixer on low speed, add 1 cup of flour and the baking soda to the butter/sugar/egg mixture, mixing until incorporated.

-- Pour in the milk and sour cream mixture, mixing to combine.
+- Pour the milk and sour cream mixture into the batter, mixing to combine.

-- Add the remaining 1 cup of flour, mixing just until incorporated.
+- Add the remaining 1 cup of flour to the batter, mixing just until incorporated.

 - Transfer half of the batter to the prepared loaf pan.
 Add about 3/4 of the cinnamon sugar mixture over the batter, then top with the remaining batter and remaining sugar.